nychealth/coronavirus-data/README.md

 Note that hospitalization information can be missing or incomplete from a number of facilities, which is a limitation for any analysis considering hospitalization status by geography (e.g., borough).

 With the November 9, 2020 update, we revised the definition of a COVID-19 hospitalization and removed people who were hospitalized more than 14 days before or after their COVID-19 diagnosis from our count.
+Starting October 6, 2022, we revised the definition of a COVID-19 hospitalization to prospectively include those diagnosed 14 days before through 3 days after their hospitalization.

 Hospitalizations are among confirmed or probable cases of COVID-19.